rogeryeosgit/DevoProject/Notes.md

 - Currently working on multiple chapter selects and verse selects for choosing bible passages.

+## 23 May 2020

+- Working on getting passage picker dialog box to the correct size

+## 5 June 2020

+- What is v-slot:activator?

 ## Running TODO LIST

 - Do a generic date check and choose passages accordingly